 The increasing importance of computer vision is directly tied to the mega-trend of digitalization that has been playing out in the industrial, enterprise, and consumer segments over the past 20 years.
 The proliferation of image sensors, as well as improvements in image processing and analysis, have enabled a broad range of applications and use-cases including industrial robots, drone applications, intelligent transportation systems, high-quality surveillance, medical applications, and automotive safety.

 Robots and drones are autonomous or semi-autonomous machines that are capable of completing complex, often repetitive actions.
 Robots may be fixed or mobile but typically land-based, while drones are commonly viewed as aerial and include fixed-wing, rotor-based, airships, and balloons.

-The global market for robots and drones will grow to 3.9 billion U.S. dollars in 2018.
-Moreover, robots and drones could possibly subvert the traditional business models that have been running in manufacturing for years, and brings a significant impact to fields such as logistics, material picking and handling, navigational autonomy, and delivery.
+The global market for robots and drones will grow to 3.9 billion U.S. dollars in 2020.
+Moreover, robots and drones could possibly subvert the traditional business models that have been running in manufacturing for years, and brings a significant impact on fields such as logistics, material picking and handling, navigational autonomy, and delivery.

 The Harvard Business Review describes it as "an open, distributed ledger that can record transactions between two parties efficiently and in a verifiable and permanent way".
-A blockchain, is a continuously growing list of records, that utilizes cryptography and timestamps to provide a permanent record of various types of transactions and interaction.
+A blockchain is a continuously growing list of records, that utilizes cryptography and timestamps to provide a permanent record of various types of transactions and interactions.